freducom/gdprpopupblocker/README.md

 ## What?

 This Chrome extension removes the DOM elements from the websites you visit, based on a blacklisted list of ids and classes.
+Popular popups such as Hubspot GDPR acceptance and Intercom's chat window are automatically removed from any site you visit.

 ## How to help?